VincentVanlaer/StORM/docs/content/rotation.md

 Hence, a complete solution of the oscillation equations must be constructed from multiplet spherical harmonics.
 This is a complicated endeavour, and most analyses are done using perturbative approaches, or otherwise constrained solution sets.

+The next sections describe how StORM takes rotation into account.

 ## Coriolis acceleration

 The Coriolis acceleration is the only term that is first order in the rotation.